democraftmc/cubed-doc/about-us/worlds.md

 # 🧭 Our Open-World
-We quickly discovered that players get bord while playing minigames alone - which is a bit logic due to how they work - and so leave the server as they have nothing else to do on it.
+We quickly discovered that players get bored while playing minigames alone - which is a bit logic due to how they work - and so leave the server as they have nothing else to do on it.
 That's why we created the Open World(s), also called planets, where player can play alone *or with friend* on a more vanilla server with survival, buildings and crafting.
 ## 🪴 Survival (SMP)
 The survival planet (or SMP) is a calm planet where chill and build are most than encoraged.
 There is an economy on the SMP - rubys - which can be won throught daily quests and spent on a local shop (hdv).
 Note that the SMP features a custom terain generation, and two new ores: silver and amber.
 ## ⚔️ Faction